Guidelines for making an application

 • Organising an event, exhibition or other production

-Kone Foundation funding is specified as personal monthly grants and other expenses on the application form.
+Please divide the funding applied for from Kone Foundation into personal monthly grants and other expenses on the application form.

 The amount of the personal monthly grant varies, depending on the stage of your career.